Single Table Classifier¶

 KhiopsClassifier()

-Khiops calculates evaluation metrics for the training dataset.
-We access them via the model's attribute model_report
+method calculates evaluation metrics on the training dataset.
+We access them via the estimator's attribute model_report_

 which is an instance of the AnalysisResults